 Adult children who feel they have not been provided for or left out of their parent’s will, may wish to make a claim from their deceased parent’s estate.
 Children of a deceased parent are eligible under family provision or testator’s family maintenance legislation to apply to the Court for an order for provision out of their deceased parent’s estate.
 More

-But what if for some reason an original will cannot be located, despite thorough searches?
-Some additional enquiries which may be made in finding a missing will is discussed here.
-If a deceased person has not left a valid will, the intestacy rules apply.
+Despite best intentions, sometimes an original will cannot be located.
+After thorough searches what else can be done?
+Some additional enquiries which may be made in finding a missing will are discussed here.
+If a deceased person has not left a valid will or in some circumstances a copy of it acceptable to the court, the intestacy rules apply.
 More

 Illegitimate children or ex-nuptial children are those born outside of marriage.
 Changes to the law mean that the inheritance rights of illegitimate children are equal to those of legitimate children.
 So this means they can inherit.
 What happens if no will was left, (an intestacy) either by an ex-nuptial child or their parent?
 Who inherits then?
 Can an ex-nuptial or illegitimate child be eligible under succession law to make a claim on a deceased parent’s estate?

 Left out of a will or seeking more – who can apply for provision?

 Family provision laws were introduced to remedy situations where willmakers failed to leave adequate provision for the proper maintenance, support and advancement in life for close family, usually spouses, partners and children.